bmacnaughton/patch-o-matic/README.md

 problem will go away.

 ## script that modifies module.prototype._compile
-- `req-loader-js` shows that executing user-app.js with the request-based loader works
+- `req-loader-js` shows that executing user-app.js with the require-based loader works

 ## scripts that use the --loader option
 - `esm-loader-js` shows that executing user-app.js segfaults on a specific .node file